surajpatil05/pomodoro-streak/README.md

 ### 🔧 Planned Fixes & Improvements

-✅ Below are some improvements & bug fixes planned for the next update:
+✅ Below are improvements and fixes planned for the next update:

-- 🔄 Move Reset Button → Relocate below the Start button for easier access.
+- 🔄 Move Reset Button: Relocate below the Start button for easier access.

-- 📅 Fix Weekly, Monthly, All-Time Display Issue → Ensure "This Week", "This Month", "All Time" fits in one line when selected from dropdown.
+- 📅 Fix Weekly, Monthly, All-Time Display Issue: Ensure "This Week", "This Month", and "All Time" fit in one line when selected from the dropdown.

-- ⏯ Pause & Resume in Notifications → Add pause/resume buttons.
+- ⏯ Pause & Resume in Notifications: Add pause/resume buttons for better control during sessions.

-- 📌 Improve Dropdown Filters → Remove gaps to show all options at once.
+- 📌 Improve Dropdown Filters: Remove unnecessary gaps to display all options at once.

-- ⏳ Enhance Timer UI → Make animations smoother & interactive.
+- ⏳ Enhance Timer UI: Make animations smoother and more interactive.

-- 💡 Daily Motivation Quote → Show an inspiring quote at the top.
+- 💡 Daily Motivation Quote: Display an inspiring quote at the top of the app to motivate users.

-- 📲 Guided Tour for First-Time Users → Add onboarding screens explaining Focus Mode, Break Streak, and other features.
+- 📲 Guided Tour for First-Time Users: Add onboarding screens explaining Focus Mode, Break Streak, and other key features.

-### 🐛 Bug Fixes

-- 🔄 Fix Screen Rotation Issues → Ensure the timer UI remains stable when rotating the device. (or turn off this feature)
+- 🔄 Fix Screen Rotation Issues: Ensure the timer UI remains stable when rotating the device or consider disabling rotation.

-- 📏 Fix Timeline Text Alignment → Adjust text to display correctly without overlapping.
+- 📏 Fix Timeline Text Alignment: Adjust text to prevent any overlapping or misalignment.

-- 🖥 Improve Split-Screen Mode → Ensure smooth UI behavior when using split-screen. (or turn off this feature)
+- 🖥 Improve Split-Screen Mode: Ensure smooth UI behavior when using split-screen or consider disabling this feature.

-- ⚠ Prompt Before Closing Timer → Warn users before exiting while a session is running.
+- ⚠ Prompt Before Closing Timer: Add a warning to prevent accidental exits while a session is running.

-- ❌ Clear Live Timer Notification After App Is Killed → Remove persistent notifications when the app is closed.
+- ❌ Clear Live Timer Notification After App Is Killed: Ensure persistent notifications are removed when the app is closed.

-- 🚫 Fix App Crash on Notification Click (After Killing App) → Ensure clicking a notification doesn’t crash the app.
+- 🚫 Fix App Crash on Notification Click (After Killing App): Resolve crashes when clicking on notifications after the app has been force-closed.

-- 🔒 Lockscreen timer not visible → Live timer notification not visible on lockscreen.
+- 🔒 Live Timer Notification Not Visible on Lock Screen: Fix the issue so that the timer notification appears correctly on the lock screen.

-- 📱 Phone vibrates while timer running → Resolve unexpected vibrations during timer sessions.
+- 📱 Unexpected Phone Vibrations During Timer: Resolve unnecessary vibrations while the timer is running.

 ### Testers
 I greatly appreciate the contributions of our testers who help ensure the quality and reliability of PomodoroStreak App.